 If API Authorization is used - Mikrotik API should be enabled and configured on the Mikrotik tab and in Router settings.

-API ACCOUNTING - Splynx will login every 5 minutes (can be changed) and gathers statistics from the Mikrotik router using Mikrotik API;
+API ACCOUNTING - Splynx will log in every 5 minutes (can't be changed) and gather statistics from the Mikrotik router using Mikrotik API;

 RADIUS ACCOUNTING - Router sends accounting statistics every n seconds to the Radius (Splynx) server using RADIUS accounting packets. n is a configurable value.
 It can be configured per NAS type under Config / Networking / Radius / NAS Type / Load / Accounting interval (in sec).